The Norfolk Wherry Trust

 The top section has now been cut into usable shapes.
 Several pieces have been salvaged for making pens, a section in the middle looks good for bottle stoppers, and I hope to get pieces out of the large section to make some fruit.

 This is the first set of pen blanks.
 One piece has been cut ready to make a pen, and at the bottom we see the very first pen made from "Genuine Albion Oak".
 The pen didn't polish as well as I would have liked which may be due to some sort of contamination in the wood.
 Even so, it is still special, and could be a valued Christmas present to anybody that wants it.
-This pen and several others to follow are available direct from me for £10 each, and for every one I sell, I will give £6.50 to the Norfolk Wherry Trust.

 At the same time as getting the old knee section, I also picked up 3 odd lengths of rubbing strake.
 These also had been discarded, and subsequently left to the ravages of nature, for how long I cannot say.
 Most people would see this as fire wood, whereas I knew that great surprises may well lie within.
 All the old bits of metal were removed from the first of the three pieces, which was then cut into approximately 6" lengths.
 As with the knee section, the timber within was almost perfect, a true testament to the historical build quality of 'Albion'.
 I turned one of the sections into a rectangular candle, and immediately saw the beauty of the grain and the staining which is a common feature where iron and Oak are interacting with each other.